maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Implement "CommaError" checking for CAS strings.
 * Enable individual questions to load Maxima libraries.
 * It would be very useful to have finer control over the validation feedback.
 For example, if we have a polynomial with answer boxes for the coefficients, then we should be able to echo back "Your last answer was..." with the whole polynomial, not just the numbers.
 * Better options for automatically generated plots.
 (Aalto use of tikzpicture?)
+(Draw package?)
 * Make the mark and penalty fields accept arbitrary maxima statements.
 * Decimal separator, both input and output.
 * Multi-lingual support for questions.
 See [languages](Languages.md).
 Also known as localisation of questions.
 In particular to enable a single STACK question to carry around different versions for each of the text-based fields, including feedback.
 Each field might have a new "tab".
 The obvious use is for different languages, but it might also be use for different notations, e.g. engineering, physics, maths.